Pension Drawdown Tax Calculator

 Methodology

 This calculator computes net retirement income by applying a flat marginal tax rate to the taxable portion of annual drawdown.
 The formula multiplies annual drawdown by a weighted average: the tax-free percentage plus the taxable percentage reduced by the marginal rate.
 Specifically, the taxable portion (one minus the tax-free percentage) is reduced by the marginal rate, then recombined with the tax-free amount.
 The model assumes a constant marginal rate across the entire withdrawal amount and treats the tax-free and taxable portions as fixed percentages.
 It does not model progressive tax brackets, multiple income sources, allowances, deductions, or changes in marginal rate across different income bands.
-Results reflect income after tax only and do not account for additional levies, National Insurance, or local taxes.
+Results reflect income after tax only and do not account for additional levies, payroll taxes, or local taxes.

 Frequently Asked Questions